ellemouton/website/content/drafts/normal-operation-pre-taproot.md

 ![](/normalChanOp/state-1.png#center)

-Once all the HTLCs have been cleared, they can start negotiating a fee to use for the final closing transaction.
+Once all the HTLCs have been cleared, which in our example is already the case, they can start negotiating a fee to use for the final closing transaction.
 The funder of the channel must start this negotiation.
 Let’s assume that the funder of this channel was Alice.

 ### :gear: Step 18: Alice -> Bob: `closing_signed`

 Alice will first choose a fee-rate that she thinks is appropriate for the closing transaction.
 She will then use that fee-rate to complete the construction of the closing transaction and will sign it.
 She then sends the `closing_signed` message to Bob:

 ![](/normalChanOp/closing_signed.png#center)